 Submitted by Amanda Falcone

-In addition to housing all of its Middletown outpatient mental health services in one location, The Crescent Center will allow space for Middlesex Health to expand its outpatient mental health services to close gaps in care that are particularly acute, including services for women with post-partum depression, and young adults ages 18 through 26.
+The Beit Paley Center, located at One MacDonough Place, houses all of Middlesex Health’s Middletown-based outpatient mental services, and the newly-renovated building allows the health system to improve access to its mental health services for both children and adults, while expanding outpatient mental health services to close gaps in care that are particularly acute, including services for women with post-partum depression and young adults ages 18 through 26.